Consensys/linea-ens/packages/linea-ens-app/README.md

   | Currency symbol | ETH                   |

   - Save and Swith to `Localhost 8455`
-- Transfer some ETH from the test account to your POH account
+- Transfer at least 1 ETH from the test account above (eg: `0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266`), to your POH account
 - You can start testing the app and register a domain

 ### Running Dev env